OhJayDubya/challenger/README.md

 **DEVELOPMENT STATUS: ON HOLD**

-I am currently looking to refactor the application this application in the future or potentially rebuild it.
+I am currently looking to refactor this application in the future or potentially rebuild it.
 I feel during my initial development phase I attempted to incorporate to many elements around the actual challenger functionality and ended up making the development of the project as well as some of the code-base complicated.

 In the future I would like to make at least these changes to have the application in a working state:
 - Replace MongoDB with DynamoDB